 (c) Pre-Tax Margin

-To determine Pre-Tax Profit Margin, Pre-Tax Income or Earning Before Tax (EBT) needs to be calculated.
+Pre-Tax Profit Margin must be calculated to determine Pre-Tax Income or Earning Before Tax (EBT).
 EBT refers to the operating profit less interest.
 Thus, Pre-Tax Profit Margin is the ratio of Pre-Tax Income to Revenue.

 The pre-Tax Profit Margin ratio showcases the impact of non-operating income, expenses, and interest on the business profitability.
-A high Pre-Tax Profit Margin ratio could be the result of increasing the non-operating income of the business.
+A high Pre-Tax Profit Margin ratio could result from increasing the non-operating income of the business.

-Following is the formula for Pre-Tax Margin Ratio:
+Following is the formula for the Pre-Tax Margin Ratio:

 Pre-Tax margin = Earnings Before Tax But After Interest (EBT)/Revenue